vitejs/awesome-vite/README.md

 #### Bundling

-- [vite-plugin-css-injected-by-js](https://github.com/marco-prontera/vite-plugin-css-injected-by-js) - Takes the CSS and adds it to the page through the JS.
 - [vite-plugin-importer](https://github.com/ajuner/vite-plugin-importer) - Integration for babel-plugin-import.
 - [vite-plugin-banner](https://github.com/chengpeiquan/vite-plugin-banner) - Adds a banner to the top of each generated chunk.
 - [rollup-plugin-critical](https://github.com/nystudio107/rollup-plugin-critical) - Generate critical CSS.